Did you know that Milford Schools has a Community Bulletin Board? Yup!

 A huge shoutout to Olivia T., Ollie S., Elena S., Isabella R., Arrow W., Brynn W., and Dalilah E. for using their creativity, compassion, and teamwork to make Halloween extra magical for some very special kids.

-12 minutes ago, Milford Schools
+4 months ago, Milford Schools

 Students creating a circus costume